 Each year, about 15,000 people die due to the use of methamphetamine.
-Overdoses from meth use reflect nearly 10% of the serious trips to the emergency room are connected to the use of meth.
+Overdoses from meth use reflect nearly 10% of the bad trips to the emergency room are connected to the use of meth.
 The continued growth of the drug is likely to lead to these statistics increasing.

 The broadest category in which meth falls under would be a stimulant.
 Ingesting the drug causes the brain to go into hyper-drive as it becomes more alert.
 Blood pressure skyrockets and the heart starts to race.
-The mind travels incredibly fast and a person could become extremely anxious and disoriented.
+The mind travels incredibly fast, and a person could become extremely anxious and disoriented.
 In many ways, the use of methamphetamine is similar to the use of cocaine although studies suggest meth is even more powerful and addictive.

 Methamphetamine is sometimes confused with the capsule stimulant amphetamine (“speed”).
-Meth is similar, but different from the pills.
+Meth is similar but different from the pills.
 The chemical composition is somewhat the same, but meth is taken in the form of a crystal powder.
 The powder can be snorted or heated with liquids or injected.
-The powder can also be altered so the substance is suitable to be smoked in a pipe.
+The powder can also be altered, so the substance is suitable to be smoked in a pipe.

 The smokable form of the drug is extremely addictive and extremely dangerous.
-Currently, smoking “ice” has reached pandemic levels and it does not seem the scourge will be abated any time soon.
+Currently, smoking “ice” has reached pandemic levels, and it does not seem the scourge will be abated anytime soon.

 The fatalities associated with a methamphetamine overdose include a heart attack, a stroke, or a brain hemorrhage.
 Once these conditions manifest, even with immediate attention, a person might not be saved.
-Even surviving the situation could prove very troubling as the after effects could inflict serious disabilities.
+Even surviving the situation could prove very troubling as the after effects could inflict severe disabilities.
 Brain damage is a possibility if the person is unconscious and not breathing for some time.

 Ignoring the Warning Signs

-Treatment for problems related to meth addiction are minimal.
+Treatment for problems related to meth addiction is minimal.
 Simply put, someone who suffers from a serious and severe addiction to meth is more concerned with feeding an addiction rather than seeking medical help for various ailments.

-A person could be suffering from consistent chest pains, a definitive warning sign of a heart attack.
+A person could be suffering from consistent chest pains, a final warning sign of a heart attack.
 However, the addict ignores the problem and continues to use.
 Again, concerns over health problems are not exactly going to mean much to the person suffering from meth addiction.